AhmedAbdelmotteleb/v_smart_projects/README.md

 - [picker_wheel.py](picker_wheel.py): A picker wheel where you specify choices and then you can spin the wheel which randomly lands on a choice.

 - [Portal Race](Portal%20Race): A board game based in C++.
 2-4 players.
 For best results, use Microsoft Visual Studio.

+- [collatz_conjecture.ipynb](collatz_conjecture.ipynb): This Jupyter notebook contains a Python implementation of the Collatz Conjecture.
+It generates and visualizes the sequence for any given positive integer.